yutanagano/yutanagano.github.io/content/cv.md

 Gained basic cell-based wet lab training and experience at the UCL Cancer Institute.

-#### Working with *Drosophila* (2018-2019)
+#### Working with _Drosophila_ (2018-2019)

-Gained basic *Drosophila* wet lab training and experience at the UCL Institute of Aging.
+Gained basic _Drosophila_ wet lab training and experience at the UCL Institute of Aging.

-#### Primitive Intelligence in *Physarum polycephalum* (2017)
+#### Primitive Intelligence in _Physarum polycephalum_ (2017)

-For my extended essay for the International Baccalaureate programme, I conducted my own experiments cross-examining a theory on the underlying physical mechanisms of intelligent behaviour in *P. polycephalum*, an amoeboid organism.
+For my extended essay for the International Baccalaureate programme, I conducted my own experiments cross-examining a theory on the underlying physical mechanisms of intelligent behaviour in _P. polycephalum_, an amoeboid organism.

 ## Extracurricular

 ### Leadership Roles

-- **Group lead** of *Chordiac Arrest*, a vocal performance group (2019-2021)
+- **Group lead** of _Chordiac Arrest_, a vocal performance group (2019-2021)
 - **Treasurer** at University of London St. John Ambulance unit and society (2018-2020)
 - **Publicity head** for UCL Friends of Medecins Sans Frontieres society (2018-2019)

 ### Volunteering

 - **Event First Aider** with St. John's Ambulance (2019-2020)
-- **Japanese langauge teacher** with UCL Japan society (2017-2018)
+- **Japanese language teacher** with UCL Japan society (2017-2018)
 - **Carer** for patients with locked-in syndrome at the Royal Hospital for Neuro-disability (2016-2017)

 ### Competitions/Awards